 Recycling carbon fiber at commercial scale and on a continuous basis is very difficult and has, until now, only been an aspirational concept.
 A number of companies have achieved good outcomes with small batch processes but those cannot scale well economically.
 Until now, companies with scalable flow processes have not been able to achieve high enough quality recycled fiber to become sustainable commercial enterprises.

-This is something we care deeply about and another exciting aspect of our process.
-The answer is no. After all, why would you recycle in the first place if the environmental costs of recycling in aggregate (energy requirements, emission profile, hazardous by-products, etc..) outweighed the environmental costs of virgin fiber production or used fiber disposal.
+This is something we care deeply about, and is another exciting aspect of our process.
+The answer is no. After all, why would you recycle in the first place if the environmental costs of recycling in aggregate (energy requirements, emission profile, hazardous by-products, etc.) outweighed the environmental costs of virgin fiber production, or used fiber disposal.
 Our entire process was designed to minimize the environmental costs of recycling.

 During the recycling process itself, the pyrolysis gas separated from the carbon fibers can be cleaned up by condensing it into two separate fractions: condensible and non-condensible gasses.
 Condensible gasses can be further broken down into solids and liquids with different temperature levels.

 The non-condensible gasses are cooled to atmospheric temperatures and routed back into special burners that extract the calorific value using combustion to create heat energy for the pyrolysis process to continue.
 In other words, we can run our recycling equipment using those gasses.
-So far, we have found we can utilize all of the non-condensible gasses from all the carbon fiber wastes we’ve seen in the market to create the heat needed to run our recycling equipment.
+So far we have found that we can utilize all of the non-condensible gasses from all the carbon fiber materials we have seen in the market to create the heat needed to run our recycling equipment.